EverettNC/ALPHAWOLF/BUSINESS_MODEL_FREEDOM.md

 ## THE PITCH IN ONE PARAGRAPH

 *"We've built the world's first sovereign AI ecosystem specifically for populations Big Tech forgot.
 15+ specialized AI agents serving 500M+ underserved people — all free to end users.
 We make money from enterprise deployments to hospitals, governments, and corporations who want proven, ethical AI at scale.
-One enterprise client funds 50K+ free users.
+One enterprise client funds 50K+ platform users.
 We're not disrupting the AI market — we're creating an entirely new one by serving people Silicon Valley ignored.
 AlphaWolf is commercial-ready today.
 Aegis is already deployed with T-Mobile.
 We're not asking for permission to help people.
 We're asking for capital to do it faster."*

 ---